 - sea salt and pepper to taste

-- Preheat the oven to 450 degree F. If desired, line a large rimmed baking sheet with parchment.
+Preheat oven to 450 degree F. If desired, line a large rimmed baking sheet with parchment.

-- Arrange cauliflower on the baking sheet and drizzle with olive oil.
+Arrange cauliflower on baking sheet and drizzle with olive oil.
 Tuck sliced onion throughout.
 Sprinkle with small pinch of sea salt (keep in mind that olives will lend plenty of saltiness).
-Slide into oven and roast for 20 minutes.
+Slide into oven and roast 20 minutes.

 Meanwhile, make chimichurri – use a mortar and pestle to smash garlic and a pinch of sea salt into a paste.
 Scrape garlic mixture into a bowl, and use a fork to whisk in olive oil, followed by herbs and lemon juice.
 Taste, and adjust salt or acid levels as needed.

 Remove tray from oven and carefully flip each cauliflower floret.
 Scatter olives on baking sheet.
 Slide back into oven and roast another 10 - 15 minutes, or until olives are sizzling and cauliflower edges are golden brown.